-In relation to identifying sustainable investments, the investment manager aims to determine whether significant harm is being caused by setting thresholds in relation to PAI indicators, where relevant and appropriate.
-These thresholds provide an initial indication of whether significant harm is occurring and the investment manager may undertake further analysis to support its view.
-The investment manager may consider the materiality of a given indicator relative to an issuer's industry, sector or location, which may be factored into the investment manager's overall determination.
+The investment manager, and/or the sub-investment manager, applies a qualitative and quantitative assessment of the data, obtained for the mandatory PAI indicators listed in Table 1 and any relevant indicators in Tables 2 and 3 of Annex I of the SFDR Delegated Regulation.
+The investment manager, and or the sub-investment manager, also analyses PAI metrics relative to internally set thresholds, where relevant and appropriate.
+These thresholds provide an initial indication of whether significant harm is occurring and the investment manager, and/or the sub-investment manager, may undertake further analysis to support its view.
+The investment manager and/or the sub-investment manager may consider the materiality of a given indicator relative to an issuer's industry, sector or location, which may be factored into the investment manager's overall determination.

+Where sufficient data is not available, the investment manager and/or the sub-investment manager may rely on other relevant data points to make an assessment.
 Where sufficient data is not available, the investment manager may rely on other relevant data points to make an assessment.